CONDITIONS FOR PROTECTION

 A whistleblower is someone who reports a wrongdoing, usually before possible negative consequences occur.
 In a figurative image, he blows a whistle ('to blow the whistle').
 It can be one of the following: Employees, self-employed persons, shareholders of a company, persons who belong to the management or supervisory body, members of this company, volunteers, paid or unpaid interns, persons working under the supervision and management of contractors, subcontractors and suppliers, persons whose employment has since ended; persons who are in the process of recruitment or have obtained information about violations in pre-contractual procedures.

-Various conditions must be met in order to be entitled to protection under the Decree of February 21, 2022 'establishing various instruments of information and complaint management in the German-speaking Community':
+Various conditions must be met in order to be entitled to protection under the decree of February 21, 2022 'establishing various instruments for information and complaint management in the German-speaking Community':

 - The whistleblower must have sufficient reason to believe that the reported information about violations was true at the time of the report;

-- The information must concern the following authorities and institutions: see Institutions & Authorities
+- The information must concern the following authorities and institutions: @ref_authority@

-- The information must hit the sectors listed here: see reports
+- The information must concern the sectors listed here: @ref_sector@

-- The institution or agency must not have adequately assessed or investigated the violation or taken appropriate corrective action;
+- The institution or authority must not have adequately assessed or investigated the breach or taken appropriate remedial action;

-- There must be a close connection between the report and the reprisal suffered directly or indirectly by the whistleblower;
+- There must be a close link between the report and the direct or indirect retaliation suffered by the whistleblower;

-- These tips must have been reported either to the authority itself or to the Ombudsdienst der Deutschsprachigen Gemeinschaft.
+- This information must have been reported either to the authority itself or to the Ombudsman Service of the German-speaking Community.

 Does the protection only apply to the whistleblower?